Our website uses cookies for statistical purposes.

 Yearly quota for the self-employed visa 500 visas per year

-This type of activity, where leisure is mixed with work, while traveling, is known as digital nomad.
-A digital nomad in Italy can be any person who can develop his or her work activities away from the office and who uses the time spent in Italy to travel while working.
+digital nomad in Italy can be any person who can develop his or her work activities away from the office and who uses the time spent in Italy to travel while working.
 Because of this, the immigration rules in numerous countries started to modify and to create a suitable visa for such persons.

 What is the main Italian digital nomad visa?